linatal/WordAlignments_dictionary/README.md

 * Inside `configfile.txt`, you need to adjust the file-names, too.
 In the line “ncpus”, you can set the number of CPUs you want to use for processing.

-## 3. Creating output files for based on MGIZA output

-#### 3.1 Creating a basic output with most common Word Alignments:
+## 3. Creating a basic output with most common Word Alignments:

 The file findWord.py takes the MGIZA output-files and creates a table with the most frequent alignments from English to German verbs (threshold 0.2%).
 You can use the file via CL: